Mayor Asks Middletown Library Board President to Resign

 “Since the matter has been referred to counsel neither I nor the mayor should say much, especially about the assertion over my sale of my books to the library, books that they desired for the library's collection, would have been purchased anyway and which constitute a sales practice that the township has been aware of for years and the present mayor's board representative since early 2011.

-This issue is about money, not the trivial sums of my books, but of the township's efforts to seek total domination of the library board and library expenditures.
-As a defender of the library, the independence of its finances and the right of the library to use its funds for the benefit of the library that serves the entire population, I stand in the mayor's way.”
+This issue is about money, not the trivial sums of my books, but of the township's efforts to seek total domination of the library board and library expenditures. the independence of its finances and the right of the library to use its funds for the benefit of the library that serves the entire population, I stand in the mayor's way.”

 Still, Fiore, after hearing about the potential problem and seeing the paperwork, said he did not want to chance even a hint of an ethics breach, at the very least.
 He added that if a township official or employee did the same thing, both he and the public would be fierce about holding them accountable.